-Important: For remote Oracle databases: If the Oracle database is located on a remote server, verify that the Oracle instance is running.
+For remote Oracle databases: If the Oracle database is located on a remote server, verify the Oracle instance is running.

-1. For local Oracle databases: If the Oracle database is located on this server, verify that the Oracle Instance has the correct SID.
+- 1. For remote Oracle databases: If the Oracle database is located on a remote server, verify the Oracle instance is running. - 2.
+For local Oracle databases: If the Oracle database is located on this server, verify that the Oracle Instance has the correct SID.
 As a user with root privileges, enter:

-ps -ef | grep -i ora
+ps -ef grep -i ora